annesophie-sevens/annesophie-sevens.github.io/project-de.md

 ##### BETWEEM DREAM & REALITY

 A person is always in a dilemma of reality and dreams.
 The one that everyone runs from and considers hard to believe is - the reality.
-It hits us like wounds from thousand thorns but is what is actually happening.
 People love to dream.
 They dream of beautiful things, beautiful places, exciting adventures but once something bad crosses their mind they consider it as a nightmare.
 Just as an umbrella cannot be used without rain and sun, water cannot be held without a container and clock cannot run without arms, similarly reality cannot exist without dreams.

 &nbsp;